-If the Amendment is approved a total of 17,500,000 shares of Common Stock would be authorized for issuance pursuant to equity awards under the 2003 Plan.
-Of the 17,500,000 total authorized shares, approximately 8,221,669 shares were subject to outstanding awards and 1,126,610 shares had already been issued pursuant to awards under the 2003 Plan as of March 31, 2007.
-As such, following approval of the Amendments, and based on the number of outstanding awards as of March 31, 2007, approximately 8,151,721 shares of Common Stock would be available for future awards under the 2003 Plan.
-These 8,151,721 available shares represent only approximately 5% of the outstanding Common Stock as of the record date.
-No more than approximately 37% of the total shares authorized for issuance under the 2003 Plan, or 6,500,000 shares, may be delivered pursuant to awards other than stock options or SARs.
+If the Amendments are approved a total of 23,500,000 shares of Common Stock would be authorized for issuance pursuant to equity awards under the 2003 Plan.
+Of the 23,500,000 total authorized shares, approximately 10,700,008 shares were subject to outstanding awards and 4,810,361 shares had already been issued pursuant to awards under the 2003 Plan as of March 1, 2009.
+As such, following approval of the Amendments, and based on the number of outstanding awards as of March 1, 2009, approximately 7,989,631 shares of Common Stock would be available for future awards under the 2003 Plan (assuming that outstanding contingent stock performance awards are earned at their target level).
+These 7,989,631 available shares represent only approximately 5.7% of the outstanding Common Stock as of March 1, 2009.
+No more than approximately 17.4% of the total shares authorized for issuance under the 2003 Plan, or 4,090,000 shares, may be delivered pursuant to awards other than stock options or SARs (so called Full Value-Awards) under the Plan after the Amendments take effect.
+Through March 1, 2009, the Company has granted Full-Value Awards under the Plan covering approximately 2,543,567 shares.
+For purposes of this computation, the Company includes outstanding unearned contingent stock performance awards at the target number of shares subject to such awards.
+As such, after the Amendents are adopted, only approximately 1,546,433 shares will be available for future Full-Value Awards to be made under the 2003 Plan (again assuming that outstanding contingent stock performance awards are earned at their target level).

-The number of shares that may be subject to options and SARs granted to any one individual may not exceed 1,000,000 in any calendar year.
-The maximum benefit that may be paid to any person under any other awards in any calendar year under the 2003 Plan will be, to the extent paid in shares, 200,000 shares and, to the extent paid in cash, \$1 million.
+The number of shares that may be the subject of options or SARs granted to any one individual may not exceed 1,000,000 in any calendar year.
+The maximum benefit that may be paid to any person under any other awards granted in any calendar year under the 2003 Plan will be, to the extent paid in shares, 200,000 shares and, to the extent paid in cash, \$1 million.